jalalirs/asteroid_lightcurve/README.md

 # asteroid_lightcurve

 ## I.About:
 #### Asteroid Curve is a tool that enables scientists to study and create an asteroid light curve by rendering the 3D model, manipulating object's position, light source, simulation and observing settings.
-The simulation is based on accurate astronomical calculations, along side with NASA orbital databases.
 #### This project is a submission for the [2021 NASA Space Apps Challenge](https://www.spaceappschallenge.org/about/).
 #### More information on [our team's project](https://www.youtube.com/watch?v=3P302Ph8n6g).